troychoplin/Maze-Game/README.md

 ## Troubleshooting
 * If the bat file does not open correctly, ensure that Java is installed and up-to-date.

-* The bat file when only work with Windows PCs.
+* The bat file will only work with Windows PCs.
 If running Linux or Mac operating systems, the files must be compiled and executed manually.

 ## Contributions
 The source code to MazeGame can be found <a href="https://github.com/troychoplin/Maze-Game">here</a>